First Year Courses

 History 1810E Wars that Changed the World

-Wars are fought by nations, but they are really fought by people – and so the course will introduce you to countless people, famous and little known, who shaped and were shaped by war.
+Wars are fought by nations, but they are really fought by people – this course will introduce you to countless people, famous and little known, who shaped and were shaped by war.
 You’ll meet mercenaries and monarchs, pilots and submariners, spies and saboteurs, munitions workers and “soldiers of the soil”, traitors and patriots, child brides and child soldiers – as well as people who were just trying to live their lives when war rolled over them.
-The course covers a lot of territory – from the A-A Line to the Zulu impi – and looks at the wars you would expect to study, as well as some lesser known conflicts whose impacts were profound.
+This course covers a lot of territory – from the A-A Line to the Zulu impi – and looks at the wars you would expect to study, as well as some lesser known conflicts whose impacts were profound.
 A war going on right now is shaping your world, but you also live with the consequences of wars that were fought hundreds of years ago.
 We’ll help you to understand how.

 History 1840F/G Graphic History!

-History 1840G, Graphic History! examines a series of such books that cover historical events from around the world and across time.
+This course examines a series of such books that cover historical events from around the world and across time.
 The goal is not only to learn more about the events themselves, but also to explore what the visualization of history contributes.
 As a medium for history, what are graphic history’s strengths and weaknesses, its genres and conventions?
 Does it allow better access to an individual’s thoughts and experiences – but at the expense of the broader context and circumstances?
 Does the interweaving of text and images help to communicate time’s passage better than text alone can?
 What does graphic history teach us about the nature of history itself?

 History 1895F/G History for Time Travelers